Estimated reading time: 7 minutes

 Q: What if I am currently on a modification or other workout plan?

 A: Your current plan will be cancelled.
-You may reapply for any of these solutions at the end of the new Disaster Forbearance Plan but we cannot guarantee you will be approved.
+You may reapply for any of these solutions at the end of the Disaster Forbearance Plan but we cannot guarantee you will be approved.
 Entering into a Disaster Forbearance Plan may also impact your ability to receive incentive payments if you are currently receiving incentives under a HAMP modification, as well as your ability to have principal forgiven if you currently have a principal forgiveness modification.

 Q: How will a Disaster Forbearance Plan affect my ability to refinance my loan?